voicegain/platform/ANNOUNCE.md

 It also provides these enhancements:
 * #vgp-822: naming changes in Edge management ACP pages - uses less ambiguous names in Web Console

+Additional announcements:
+* We now offer advanced monitoring for Edge deployments (for a slight per-port price premium).

 ### Maintenance release 1.44.1 is scheduled for 10/25/2021 between 6:00pm and 10pm CST